xw-hu/SINet/README.md

 8. Use MATLAB to run the `weight_2nd_ini.m`
 9. Run `sh train_second_stage.sh` in the command window. (using around 13.5 hour on a single TITAN X)

-* If the training does not converge, try some other random seeds.
+Tip: If the training does not converge, try some other random seeds.
 You should obtain fair performance after a few tries.
 Due to the randomness, you are difficult to fully reproduce the same models, but the performance should be close.

 ## Testing on KITTI car dataset